Student Ombudsperson

 Food Insecurity Resources

 Resources are available for students experiencing food insecurity and struggling to eat regular healthy meals every day.
-Resources include, but are not limited to, the BC Food Pantry, grocery store cards, and food vouchers to use near campus.
+Resources include but are not limited to, a BC Food Pantry, Grocery Store Cards and Food Vouchers to use near campus.
 Connecting to these resources is easy.
-Schedule an appointment using the Student Affairs Help Tool in BC WebCentral for food insecurity assistance.
+Just complete the Food Insecurity Intake Form online.
 A staff member will follow up with more information.
+You can also schedule an appointment using the Student Affairs Help Tool in BC WebCentral for Food Insecurity Assistance.

 Financial Resources at Brooklyn College